Centaurioun/pulp-stones/references/md/Colak_2012_Assessment_of_the_Prevalence_of_Pulp_Stones_in_a_Sample_of_Turkish_Central.md

 *Objective.* The aim of this study was to determine the prevalence of pulp stones (PS) in a Turkish dental patient population with respect to sexes and dental localization in relation between sex and this anomaly. *Materials Methods.* A retrospective study was performed using bitewing radiographs of 814 patients ranging in age from 15 to 65.
 All data (age, sex, and location) was obtained from the files.
  These patients were analyzed for pulp stones.
 Descriptive characteristics of sexes, jaws, and dental localization were recorded.
  The Pearson chi-squared test was used. *Results.* Of the patients, 462 (56.8%) were female and 352 (43.2%) were male.
 Sixty (12%) had one or more teeth that contained pulp stones.
 Pulp stones were identified in 518 (63.6%) of the subjects and in 2391 (27.8%) of the teeth examined.
  Pulp stone occurrence was significantly more common in the females than in males.
 With the increasing of age, the prevalence of pulp stones increased.
 Molars had statistically more pulp stones than premolars.
+Pulp stones were significantly more common in the maxilla compared with mandible. *
+## **Conclusions**

-Pulp stones were significantly more common in the maxilla compared with mandible. *Conclusion.* Prevalence of pulp stones in Turkish population was 27.8% but further larger-scale studies are required to assess its prevalence in the general population to compare it with other ethnic groups.
+.* Prevalence of pulp stones in Turkish population was 27.8% but further larger-scale studies are required to assess its prevalence in the general population to compare it with other ethnic groups.
-1. Introduction
+1.
+## **Introduction**

 Pulp stones (PSs) are calcified bodies in the dental pulps of the teeth in the primary and permanent dentition.
 They can be seen in the pulps of healthy, diseased, and even unerupt­ed teeth \[1\].
 Pulp stones may be located in the coronal or radicular pulp, where they may be free, attached, or embedd­ed in the dentine.
-They may range in size from a macroscopic to microscopic mass, less than 200 ^A^m, beyond radiographic resolution \[2\].
+They may range in size from a macroscopic to microscopic mass, less than 200 m, beyond radiographic resolution \[2\].
 Pulp stones were histologically classified by Kronfeld and Boyle \[3\] into "true" or "false" forms, the form­er containing irregular dentine and the latter being degener­ative pulp calcifications.
 Other studies have noted problems with the above classification and new histological classifica­tions have been proposed \[4-6\].
 Some factors that have been implicated in pulp stone formation include age \[7, 8\], impaired pulpal blood supply \[9\], genetic predisposition \[10\], or long-standing irritants\ such as caries, deep fillings, or abrasion \[5, 9\].
 Pulp oblitera­tion is most often caused by trauma \[11\], but it has also been described after orthodontic treatment \[12, 13\] or trans­plantation \[14,15\].
 In a generalized form, it is possibly a part of the aging process and is usually seen in older individuals \[16\].
 However, generalized pulp obliteration has also been observed in certain systemic or genetic diseases \[10, 17\].
 The frequency of occurrence of pulp stones has been re­ported to increase with age \[8, 18\].
 Some studies did not find any difference in occurrence between genders \[9,18-20\], whereas other studies have found females to have more pulp stones than males \[19, 21, 22\].
 The prevalence of PS varies from 8-90%, depending on the study type, design, and radiographic technique employed \[2\].
 Histological method of evaluation is reported to yield higher values than radiographic method \[20\].
 The purposes of this study were to describe the preva­lence of pulp stones in a sample of Turkish dental patients [Table]{.smallcaps} 1: Distribution pulp stone (PS) by age. using bite-wing radiographs and to explore possible associ­ations between pulp stones and sex, tooth type, dental arch, side, and dental status; to compare the results with published data.
-2. Materials and Methods
+2.
+## **Materials and Methods**

 The study design was based on that previously published studies with small modification \[18, 20, 22, 23\].
 We designed a descriptive study composed of bite-wing radiography of 3152 patients who presented to our
 Restorative Dentistry, Oral Diagnosis, and Radiology Services of Dentistry Faculty, Kırıkkale University, in the city of Kırıkkale, located in the central part of Turkey between May 2009 and November 2011.
 All data (age and sex) was obtained from the files.